nguyenndt278/Excel_KickStarterProjects/README.md

 •	Peak time for Kickstarter campaign was during 2014-2016 when there were the largest number of participant.

-2. What are some limitations of this dataset?
+2. Some limitations of this dataset:

 •	The data doesn’t tell what factors contributed to the outcome to make it successful or failed.

 •	Data set doesn’t provide what kind of backers that back up the projects.

 •	Data set doesn’t reflect the profitability of the projects.

 •	Mostly data are from Western area, very limited in Asian area.

-3. What are some other possible tables and/or graphs that we could create?
+3. Some other possible tables and/or graphs that we could create:

 •	Graph shows how the time period between deadline and launch compared among different outcomes.

 •	Graph compares average number of backers on different outcomes.

 •	Graph summarizes average donation among all projects based on different outcomes.